aparnaJha482/portfolio/README.md

-# portfolio
-create a portfolio website
-A responsive page which displays my portfolio and works on several devices like mobile , tabs ,etc.
+A responsive page which displays my portfolio and also works on several devices like mobile , tabs ,etc.